isndev/qbm-websocket/README.md

 WebSockets begin their life as a standard HTTP `GET` request containing special `Upgrade` headers.
 The server responds with a `101 Switching Protocols` status, and from that moment, the underlying TCP connection is repurposed for the WebSocket binary framing protocol.

-`qbm-ws` manages this handshake gracefully.
+`qbm-websocket` manages this handshake gracefully.
 An HTTP server receives the upgrade request, and then "hands over" the connection's I/O transport to a WebSocket protocol handler.
 This allows for incredible flexibility, such as running a REST API and a WebSocket service on the same port.

 ## Your First WebSocket Server in 60 Seconds